 - In July, 2008, EPA released a draft rule for carbon sequestration.
 The rule spells out requirements for the location, construction, testing, and monitoring of wells used for underground injection.
 It also prescribes rules for the eventual closing and sealing of these underground sites.
-Another goal is to create a new series of injection wells under the Safe Drinking Water Act's underground injection control program. - ➢ On March 10th, 2009 EPA proposed federal GHG reporting requirements that will require data from an estimated 13,000 sources.
+Another goal is to create a new series of injection wells under the Safe Drinking Water Act's underground injection control program. - On March 10, 2009 EPA proposed federal GHG reporting requirements that will require data from an estimated 13,000 sources.
 In general, EPA proposes that suppliers of fossil fuels or industrial greenhouse gases, manufacturers of vehicles and engines, and facilities that emit 25,000 metric tons or more per year of GHG emissions submit annual reports to EPA.
-The gases covered by the proposed rule are carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFC), perfluorocarbons (PFC), sulfur hexafluoride (SF6), and other fluorinated gases including nitrogen trifluoride (NF3) and hydrofluorinated ethers (HFE). - In April, EPA issued its proposed Endangerment Finding In response to a 2007 court order (Mass. v.
-EPA) the Administrator is proposing to find that the current and projected concentrations of the mix of six key greenhouse gases-carbon dioxide (CO_2), methane (CH_4), nitrous oxide (N_2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF_6)-in the atmosphere threaten the public health and welfare of current and future generations.
-If this is successful, it paves the way for EPA regulation of GHG.
+The gases covered by the proposed rule are carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFC), perfluorocarbons (PFC), sulfur hexafluoride (SF6), and other fluorinated gases including nitrogen trifluoride (NF3) and hydrofluorinated ethers (HFE).
+On September 22nd, EPA finalized the rules.
+Monitoring to begin in 2010. - In April, EPA issued its proposed Endangerment Finding In response to a 2007 court order (Mass. v.
+EPA) the Administrator is proposing to find that the current and projected concentrations of the mix of six key greenhouse gases-carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFC), perfluorocarbons (PFC), and sulfur hexafluoride (SF6)-in the atmosphere threaten the public health and welfare of current and future generations.
+If this is successful, it paves the way for EPA regulation of GHG. - On September 15th, EPA and DOT announced a proposed national program to improve fuel economy for and reduce greenhouse gases from automobiles. - On September 30th, EPA proposed GHG controls for large stationary sources (over 25,000 tpy).